Chinese New Year Traditions

 Visiting family and friends

-Visiting extended family and friends during the week of Chinese New Year and bringing and exchanging gifts is a Chinese New year tradition that goes on during the 15 day holiday or even for a month after the new year.
+Visiting extended family and friends during the week of Chinese New Year and exchanging gifts is a Chinese New year tradition that goes on throughout the 15-day holiday.

-Visiting family and friends or bài nián 拜年 and wishing everyone a happy and healthy new year or “xin nian kuai le” or “gong hay fat choy” is a great opportunity for people to catch up on their lives and enjoy a meal together and maybe some mahjong.
-(Just make sure no squabbles break out over a game!)
+This process of visiting family and friends is called bài nián (拜年), in which you wish everyone a happy and healthy new year—“xin nian kuai le” in Mandarin or “gong hay fat choy” in Cantonese.

+It’s also a great opportunity for people to catch up on their lives and enjoy a meal together.

 Brush up on your greetings, and impress your elders with some thoughtful well wishes!